sut-ai/notes/notebooks/19_intro_to_mdp/index.md

 ## Conclusion

-In conclusion Markov Decision Process is an appropriate tool to represent Reinforcement Learning problems.
+In conclusion MDP is an appropriate tool to represent RL problems.
 In order to represent a problem using MDP, states, actions, transition model and rewards should be determined properly.
 Afterwards finding the optimal policy, i.e. the one with the most utility, is desired.
 In order to find the optimal utility, bellman equation should be solved.
 Algorithms such as value iteration and policy iteration attempt to solve the bellman equation feasibly.
-In the end take into consideration that in real world Reinforcement Learning problems, the transition model and reward function are not known and must be learned.
+In the end take into consideration that in real world RL problems, the transition model and reward function are not known and must be learned.

 ## References